Wheel of Misfortune

-Nobody likes to be called in the middle of the night to be confronted with a failing system without a clear symptom on what is going on.
+Nobody likes to be called in the middle of the night to be confronted with a failing system without a clear symptom of what is going on.
 So why wait until problems arise before you tackle them?
-There is often only so much that can go wrong, and if you already have a mitigating plan ready you’ll be back in your bed in no time.
+There is often only so much that can go wrong, and if you already have a mitigation plan ready you’ll be back in your bed in no time.

 A wheel is just an empty wheel without any unfortunate scenarios.
 So to have a successful session we first have to collect situations that are fitting to the specific application or context the team works in.
 A way to approach this is to organize a brainstorm session with post-its and a blank whiteboard.
 Split the team up into groups of two and tell everyone to think about everything that can go wrong.
 Nothing is too crazy, there is always some truth behind every problem written down.

-Using dot votes, each team member can now mark a limited amount of categories to be handled first
+Using dot votes, each team member can now mark a limited number of categories to be handled first.

 If everything has gone right you should now have a few categories to start future discussions about.
-These scenarios are apparently the first things that the team thought about, maybe the lack of confidence or knowledge about a problem let to these to be written down.
+These scenarios are apparently the first things that the team thought about, maybe the lack of confidence or knowledge about a problem led to these being written down.
 Very valuable information indeed!

 Phase 2: Spin the wheel

-Be aware though what text you copy and past to the internet.
-Keep the scenario’s generic enough so that they can’t be traced to the project or customer.
+Be aware though what text you copy and paste to the internet.
+Keep the scenarios generic enough so that they can’t be traced to the project or customer.
 Can you imagine the scandal?

 Now you can spin the wheel!